TheSoundCoder/GameChatBalancer/README.md

 ![](https://github.com/TheSoundCoder/AudioControl/blob/master/assets/GCB_settings.png)

 ## Settings
-You can set all needed options to make GameChatBalancer work on the settings page.
+You can fully control and customize GameChatBalancer to your needs in the settings area.
+If your DIY hardware is connected to the PC GameChatBalancer should automatically detect it and connect to it.

 ### Hardware properties

 ### Audio setup